Twycross Zoo: Molly Badham

 Molly Badham was an expert in primates in captivity and highly regarded for her work with chimpanzees.
 Molly achieved many world firsts during her leadership, from breeding animals successfully through to being a founder member of the National Federation of Zoological Gardens of Great Britain and Ireland.

 Badham provided chimpanzees for PG Tips tea commercials (notably Mr Shifter), and one of the zoo's chimpanzees appeared in a Hammer Horror film with Peter Cushing.
 Chimpanzees were dressed up in clothes and trained to act like humans, even ride a bike.
 More recent management believed that the apes should not have been used in this way.

 Animal exhibits

 Twycross Zoo has around 500 animals of almost 150 species, including many endangered species.
 Renowned as a specialist primate zoo, it is the only zoo in the UK to exhibit all four types of great ape: gorilla, orangutan, chimpanzee and bonobo, the latter being the only bonobos in the country.
-The zoo currently houses 4 orangutans, 6 gorillas, 14 chimps and 14 bonobos.
+The zoo currently houses four orangutans, six gorillas, 14 chimpanzees and 14 bonobos.

 Twycross Zoo has one of the largest collections of gibbons in Europe, and 37% of their animal collection is classed as near threatened, vulnerable, endangered or critically endangered by the IUCN.
 Many of the animals at Twycross Zoo are part of conservation breeding programmes which help ensure a future for species threatened with extinction.

 The animal exhibits at Twycross Zoo are split into eight zones: